Cyprus business visa

 The business visitor visa for Cyprus includes visa types suitable for entrepreneurs who visit the island on business.
 You apply to the nearest Cyprus Diplomatic Mission or consulate with an invitation letter from your associate(s) in Cyprus and a valid passport.

-The short-term visitor visa should not be confused with a Category C residence permit for company owners.
+The short-term visitor visa should not be confused with the Category C immigration permit described above.

 The categories of entry visas suitable for visitor entrepreneurs in Cyprus are the short-stay Category C visa for 90 days in six months, the long-stay Category D visa for up to a year, and a Category C multiple-entry visa for multiple visits not exceeding 90 days in a period of five years.